[Updated July 6, 2020-see note about getting into the Louvre Museum and again October, 2020 to include the latest prices]

 2, 4, or 6 Day Paris Museum Pass

-The Paris Museum Pass can cover 2 days (48 Euros), 4 days (62 Euros) or 6 days (74 Euros) and is only a “deal” if you map out your days very carefully.
+The Paris Museum Pass can cover 2 days (52 Euros), 4 days (66 Euros) or 6 days (78 Euros) and is only a “deal” if you map out your days very carefully.
+(Note: these are passes for consecutive hours.
+For example, 2 days = 48 consecutive hours of use).

 The upside is that you get free entry and you can skip the line.
 It gives you free entry into more than 60 museums, monuments, and art galleries in Paris where the average cost of entry is 14 Euros.